 If you need some guidance, click here to schedule a 30-minute consultation with me.

-If you are getting a divorce and need some additional information, click here to download the pdf version of my book, “Divorce Mediation in Oregon.”
+If you are getting a divorce and need some additional information, click here to download the pdf version of my book, “Divorce Without Drama.”